measwel/darkroom/README.md

     "xxx", "yyy"
   ],
   "enlarger_switch_uuid": "xxx", <-- Set uuid of your smart power outlet that will control your enlarger.
 Mandatory.
   "light_intensity_sensor_uuid": "xxx", <-- Set uuid of your light intensity sensor.
 Optional.
-Without it, automatic exposure time calculation will not work.
   "lamps_brightness": 123,  <-- Initial safelights brightness.
 It will get updated automatically if you change it in the application.
   "base_exposure_time": 20.0, <-- The default exposure time that will be in the middle of the time and F-Stop adjustment scales.
   "time_increments": 0.1, <-- Exposure time increase step in seconds, when moving the exposure slider.